scm127/shopping-cart/README.md

 ```sh
 python shopping_cart.py
 ```
 Note that if anything something is inputed that is not a product idetifier, the user will be asked to please input a valid product identifier.
+Once all the desired identifiers are input, input "DONE".